 Are you struggling with mounting debt?
 Are you worried about losing your home, car, or other assets?
 Are you tired of receiving hostile calls from creditors?
 If you are experiencing these or other financial difficulties, it may be time to speak to a seasoned legal professional.
 Our Salt Lake City bankruptcy lawyers have over 35 years of experience, and we pride ourselves on our firm’s extensive knowledge and strong reputation.

 At JLT Law, we make it our mission to help people from all walks of life obtain relief through bankruptcy.
-Our legal professionals adhere to the highest ethical and professional standards of the legal community, and we are prepared to leverage the full extent of our resources to assist our clients.
+Our legal professionals adhere to the highest ethical and professional standards of the legal community, and our bankruptcy attorney in Salt Lake City is prepared to leverage the full extent of our resources to assist our clients.
 Whether you have next to no current income or simply cannot keep up with your existing financial obligations, we can provide the compassionate guidance you need to get your life back on track.

 Filing for bankruptcy allows you to stop collection actions and eliminate certain types of debt.
 While several types of bankruptcy exist, most individuals and families will seek protection under Chapter 7 or Chapter 13.
 These types of filings have significant differences and eligibility requirements, and you will need to discuss the options available to you with a qualified legal professional.
 Our team can help you complete the Utah Means Test, determine whether you qualify for Chapter 7 or Chapter 13 bankruptcy, and walk you through what debts you will be permitted to discharge.